-Process Lasso 9.1 – Introducing the Instance Balancer
+Process Lasso 9.1 – Instance Balancer

 Other product improvements include a better looking graph legend with numerical readings, smoother listview refreshes, bug fixes and a few areas of refactoring.

 We continue to appreciate all our customers.
 Your support makes Bitsum possible!